dylansc/deployment_workshop/README.md

  10. You’re done with deploying your project in a Docker container in Digital Ocean!

-:rocket: Install docker for mac os or windows:
+## Install docker for mac os or windows:

 [Mac OS](https://store.docker.com/editions/community/docker-ce-desktop-mac?tab=description)